Seiya Suzuki Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.45 team ERA that ranks 21st across all league pitching staffs.
+- The Cardinals' 4.45 team ERA ranks 21st across all MLB pitching staffs.

-- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (93 total, one per game).
+- Cardinals pitchers combine to give up 95 home runs (one per game), the first-fewest in the league.

-- Flaherty gets the start for the Cardinals, his 19th of the season.
-He is 7-5 with a 4.29 ERA and 96 strikeouts in 98 2/3 innings pitched.

-- The right-hander last pitched on Sunday against the Washington Nationals, when he went six innings, allowing three earned runs while giving up three hits.
+- In his last appearance on Monday, the righty went six innings against the Miami Marlins, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.